paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-107-renewable-energy-research-and-development.md

     (ii) at the election of the eligible entity, may be deferred to the end of the 10-year period.

-(7) **Limitation** — All special advances shall be made under a loan described in paragraph (1) during the first 10 years of the term of the loan.
+(8) **Limitation** — All special advances shall be made under a loan described in paragraph (1) during the first 10 years of the term of the loan.

+(9) **Accounting** — The Secretary shall take appropriate steps to streamline the accounting requirements on borrowers under this section while maintaining adequate assurances of the repayment of the loans.

 **(d) Loans to qualified consumers**

 (1) **Terms of loans** — Loans made by an eligible entity to qualified consumers using loan funds provided by the Secretary under subsection (c)—

-  (A) may bear interest, not to exceed 3 percent, to be used for purposes that include—
+  (A) may bear interest, not to exceed 5 percent, to be used for purposes that include—

     (i) to establish a loan loss reserve; and